the ancient underwater pyramid structure off the coast of

 the structure, and we also intend to present their views on these pages.

-Books about the Yonaguni underwater structures
+Books featuring the Yonaguni underwater structures

 "The great 19th-century battle between catastrophists and uniformitarians seemed to end with the notion of global cataclysms being dismissed as a back door to the supernatural.